ironzhang/sns/README.md

 ## Overview

-SNS(super-name-system) is a service discovery system similar to DNS.
+SNS(super-name-system) is a DNS-like product developed for intranet service discovery.
 Users can use the SDKs to resolve domain names into IP:Port.
-The difference from DNS in that:

-* SNS supports resolve Port.
-* SNS provides flexible traffic scheduling capabilities.
+The difference from DNS is SNS provides flexible traffic scheduling capabilities.
+Base on this, users can quickly build functions such as Sentinel-Stress-Testing, Blue-Green-Deployment.
-* SNS supports users to define their own load balancing algorithms.

 > the domain name in SNS is a specific concept, similar to the domain name in DNS, but not exactly the same.